Never post your phone number, address, or other personal information anywhere online.

-Instead of leaving your profile open for everyone to view, your privacy settings to restrict potential predators.
-Most sites have settings which allow more than the default privacy settings.
+Instead of leaving your profile open for everyone to view, your privacy settings restrict potential predators.
+Most sites have settings that allow more than the default privacy settings.

 Phony advertisements and sites are designed to get your information.
 Do not click on links or visit sites that might be designed for this purpose.

 Be careful when filling out forms that ask for your e-mail.
 Many sites will send you junk mail that is hard to get rid of.

 When selling or purchasing items on the school Bulletin Board only deal locally.
 Suspicious emails from other countries should be considered fraudulent.

 Select a strong password to keep your accounts protected.
 A combination of numbers and letters to a non-word works the best.
 Also, it is suggested you have several passwords and don't use the same password for all of your accounts.

 The internet can be addictive.
 If you find that you are staying up late, or spending too much time on your computer, take a break and do something else.